 In addition to receiving comprehensive training in all areas of hairdressing and related fields, students also learn how to manage a salon, start a business and deal effectively with clientele.
 Curriculum includes inventory control, record keeping and computers in the salon.
+Graduates of the program have their choice of a variety of career pathways available to them.
+Once licensed, students are encouraged to participate in the schools' Co-op program.
 Areas of employment: